luismda/in-orbit/README.md

 A web app for managing weekly personal goals developed using React.js, TailwindCSS, Node.js, Fastify, PostgreSQL and Drizzle ORM. 🔥

-> ✅ All features have E2E tests.

 The Figma layout can be accessed [here](https://www.figma.com/community/file/1415093862269754302/nlw-pocket-js-in-orbit).

+> ✅ All features have E2E tests building with Vitest and Playwright.

 ## Running

-> This project uses [biome](https://github.com/biomejs/biome) for linting.
+This project uses [biome](https://github.com/biomejs/biome) for linting.
 So, you will probably want to install the biome extension in your VSCode.

 ```sh